New houses can also have faults from poor workmanship.

 - If the columns have rusted significantly they are most likely to require replacing.

 Significant rust can cause fracturing of the concrete footing that it is incorporated within.
-It would be costly to have the footing and column replaced.
+It would be costly to have the columns with their footings replaced.

 Although top of the footing should have extended by at least 100 mm above the soil level to comply with Building Code requirements.

 - Do not fit additional concrete to achieve the appropriate level.
 This will trap moisture and accelerate the rusting under the concrete and potentially cause cracking of the footing supporting it.

 - Make sure water does not pond around the column bases, this will accelerate rust.